 Fact-Checking Editor

-Fact-checking editors typically work for nonfiction publishing imprints, although some fiction books also require fact-checkers.
-This type of editor may also work for newspapers, magazines and academic journals.
-Often, publications will combine the roles of fact-checker and copy editor into one position.
-However, at larger publications and publishing houses, there is will be one or more dedicated fact-checker.
+Fact-checking editors typically work on nonfiction publications, although some works of fiction also require fact-checkers.
+This type of editor may also work on newspapers, magazines and academic journals.

 Line Editor